xiurongy3506/about-me/README.md

-Xiurong Yu
+## Xiurong Yu
+---
-xiurongy3506@hstat.org
+#### xiurongy3506@hstat.org

-High School of Telecommunication Arts and Technology
+_High School of Telecommunication Arts and Technology_

 Xiurong lives in Brooklyn, NY.
 She is currently taking the Software Engineering class in her high school.
+Throughout the year, I will be doing projects in SEP class, and it will be linked in my [profolio](https://sites.google.com/a/hstat.org/xiurongy3506sep11/).

-Schedule:
+##### Schedule:
 1. English 5
 2. SEP
 3. AP US history
 4. Lunch
 5. GYM
 6. AP Calculus AB
 7. AP Chemistry
-8. Study hall/Lab
+8. Study hall/lab
-9
+* Study Hall
+    * Monday-Wednesday
+* Lab
+    * Thursday-Friday